jvehent/AFW/README.md

 Except when it's not (eg. icmp).

 * __interface__ (*optional*):
 Select the network interface.
-If undef, the default interface will be used. if `all`, the interface parameter won't be set at all.
+If absent of set to `all`, the interface parameter won't be set at all, setting the rule on all interfaces.

 * __source__ (__mandatory for `in` rules__):
 Set the source IP of the packets.
 This parameter can either be a single IP or